Atlixco: History

 The name "Atlixco" comes from a Nahuatl phrase which can be interpreted as either "water in the valley" or "water on the ground".
 Its main economic activity has earned the city the suffix of de las flores ("of the flowers").
 The city of Atlixco received its coat of arms from King Philip II in 1579, which now represents the entire municipality.

 Pre-Hispanic period

-In the pre-Hispanic period, it was part of Cuauhquecollán, today Huaquechula.
+In the pre-Hispanic period, it was part of Cuauhquechollán, today Huaquechula.
 The first known inhabitants of this area were the Teochichimecas around 1100 CE, before becoming a Xicalanca settlement.
 This area was eventually conquered by Tenochtitlan.
 Its location made it a battleground among several indigenous peoples, with the populations of Calpan, Huejotzingo and Cholula claiming possession.
-After the Conquest it was named Acapetlahuacan (place of reeds) until its current name.
+After the Conquest it was named Acapetlahuacan (place of reeds) before receiving its current name.

 Colonial period

 During the colonial period, the area was an important producer of grain, especially wheat, giving rise to the first wheat mill in the state.
 The city proper was founded in 1579 as Villas de Carrión by Pedro de Castillo, Cristóbal Ruiz de Cabrera and Alonso Díaz de Carrión.